IAL 20: Star Basics II

 Galaxies, galaxy clusters, galaxy superclusters, and the large-scale structure of the universe: These are all large groupings of stars that we will take up in:

-16. There is another classification scheme for stars called stellar populations which divides stars into populations I, II, and III stars based on their age or, nearly equivalently, their metalliticity (i.e., abundance of metals) (HI-413--414):
+14. There is another classification scheme for stars (in addition to spectral types including luminosity classes) called stellar populations which divides stars into populations I, II, and III stars based on their age or, nearly equivalently, their metalliticity (i.e., abundance of metals) (HI-413--414):

 1. Population I Stars: